Metaphor in Alita: Battle Angel

 Some people say that the plot of this movie is very old-fashioned and illogical.
 The protagonist has a thick aura, a single love line, and a narrative.
 If you just think of it as a science fiction film, you can't tangled these details, but from the perspective of science fiction, this Alita: Battle Angel is not too surprising.
 Interestingly, however, if you look at the film from the sci-fi category, you will find it very different.

-I have to admit that this Alita world is like the world we live in.
+We have to admit that this Alita world is like the world we live in.

 All good movies and stories have realistic meaning and humanistic care.
 Science fiction films are no exception.
 Of course, this is only my personal opinion.
-Instead of Alita: Battle Angel is a science fiction film, I prefer to think of it as a film combining realism and romanticism with special effects skills.
+Instead of Alita: Battle Angel is a science fiction film, we prefer to think of it as a film combining realism and romanticism with special effects skills.

 So a sci-fi movie like Alita: Battle Angel, futurism is the carrier of narrative, realism is the connotation, responsible for the essence of the narrative.
 Of course, the main attraction of science fiction films is futurism, which cannot be ignored.
 The New Yorker magazine commented on this: Alita: Battle Angel's futurism is far more substantial than the world of Ready Player One.

 My views are roughly similar.
 In science fiction movies, the two should be equally important, but for those who watch movies, perhaps more important is to see the reflection of the real world.
-03 Prototype and metaphor of the science fiction world

-I don't know if the setting of the movie world is unique.
+We don't know if the setting of the movie world is unique.
 All the characters, events, and scenes remind me of the world of biblical revelation.

 Alita represents justice against evil.
 She is the only survivor of the Fire Union, carrying the task of defeating Nova to destroy Zalem.
 Perhaps the battle of three hundred years ago was the encirclement of human evil forces?